What Are the Risk Factors for Nasal Cavity and Paranasal Sinus Cancers?

 - Mustard gas (a poison used in chemical warfare)

 - Radium (a radioactive element rarely used today)

 These workplace exposures have less clear links to nasal and paranasal sinus cancer:

 Some studies have found that smoking might increase the risk of nasal cavity cancer.

 The human papilloma virus (HPV) is a group of over 100 related viruses.
 They are called papilloma viruses because some of them cause a type of benign growth called a papilloma, which is more commonly known as a wart.
 Some types of HPV can cause cancers of the cervix, vagina, anus, vulva, penis, mouth, and throat.
 HPV has been detected in some cancers of the nasal cavity and paranasal sinuses.
 These cancers are linked to a better outcome.
 However, cancers of the nasal cavity or sinuses linked to HPV are rare.

-People with the inherited form of retinoblastoma, a type of eye cancer that typically develops in children, have an increased risk of nasal cavity cancer if their retinoblastoma was treated with radiation.
+People with the hereditary form of retinoblastoma, a type of eye cancer that typically develops in children, have an increased risk of nasal cavity cancer if their retinoblastoma was treated with radiation.

 Last Medical Review: April 22, 2014 Last Revised: August 8, 2016